srikaanth-saguturu/classrepo/README.md

 My 1st remote repository of GIT training class

 ## Introduction
-This is a bare report
+This is a bare report for teams. changelog needs to be inserted.